MAGANER/Kobold/README.md

 ***macro# -> some word is #0 and you know what is #1<br/>*** In file write:***macro[arg0, arg1]***

+Also when you use argument you must split with space<br/>
+And every macro must be ended with space!

 Macros will be replaced with expression.<br/>
 To run processor you pass files and macro file with .ko extension as argv:<br/>